K44N3R02/tui-snake/README.md

 # tui-snake
-A snake game implemented in one day with python
+A snake game implemented in one day with python.
+Note: Developed with Python 3.12